Jason Kander: Campaign finance

 He considers overturning Citizens United v.
 FEC a political priority.
 In addition to helping pass ethics reform while a state representative, while serving as secretary of state, he forbade his office employees from taking any gifts from lobbyists.

 Education

-Kander supports the Every Student Succeeds Act of 2015, which replaced the No Child Left Behind Act of 2001.
+Kander supported the Every Student Succeeds Act of 2015, which replaced the No Child Left Behind Act of 2001.

 For higher education, he supports capping interest rates on federal student loans and expanding Pell Grants to provide more aid to low-income students.
-He believes students who have graduated need to be able to refinance their loans at lower rates.
+He believes students who have graduated need should be able to refinance their loans at lower rates.

 Fiscal policy

 Kander supports tax breaks for the middle class and closing tax loopholes for corporations.
 He is in favor of increasing the federal minimum wage, and for ensuring equal pay for equal work.
 He is supportive of adding a balanced budget amendment to the United States Constitution.

-Ahead of the August 7, 2018, referendum on Proposition A to adopt right-to-work laws in Missouri, Kander campaigned in opposition to the proposition.
+Ahead of the August 7, 2018, referendum on Proposition A to adopt right-to-work laws in Missouri, Kander made social media posts in opposition to the proposition.